karankashyap04/karankashyap04/README.md

 ![](https://visitor-badge.glitch.me/badge?page_id=karankashyap04.karankashyap04)

-I'm a sophomore studying Computer Science at Brown University. <br> I'm a passionate web developer and machine learning enthusiast who loves to learn new technologies and effectively use code to tackle pressing challenges.
+I'm a sophomore studying Computer Science at Brown University. <br> I'm a passionate web developer and machine learning enthusiast who loves to learn new technologies and effectively use code to design systems that tackle pressing challenges.

 <p>